Marc Höcher

-Marc Höcher (born 9 September 1984 in Almelo) is a Dutch football player who currently plays for VV UNA in the Dutch Derde Divisie.
+Marc Höcher (born 9 September 1984 in Almelo) is a Dutch former footballer who plays as a winger.

 Career

 He made his debut in professional football, being part of the Heracles Almelo squad in the 2002–03 season.
 Since the season 2007–08 he plays for Helmond Sport.
 In the summer of 2008 he joined Helmond Sport definitely.
 On 14 March 2011 it became clear that Höcher signed a contract with ADO Den Haag, which later was confirmed by the club.
 After only playing seven matches in the first half of the 2011–12 season, Höcher was sent on loan to Willem II for the remainder of the season.
 After the season, he signed a one-year contract with the same team.
 After the relegation of Willem II, Höcher left the team on a free transfer.
 On 7 June, he signed three-year contract with Eredivisie side Roda JC Kerkrade.